collaborativebioinformatics/expression_and_SNPs_to_clinic/README.md

 III.
 CombineR
 A custom script that takes in two RNAseq VCFs, a DNAseq VCF, and differential expresssion file.
 The script starts with simple bash text manipulation commands like sed and grep to keep it simple.
+The CombineR script extracts a unique set of annotated variants	observed in three independent sequencing assays	from the same individual, one DNA Sequencing assay, and	two RNA	Sequencing Assays from different tissue	specimens.
+The	script integrates differential gene expression estimates reflecting the	difference in gene level transcript abundance for variants observed in each of the two RNA Sequencing samples.

 #### Outputs